-The purpose of this advice is to give you five ways you can make someone feel special, whether that someone is a family member, relative, friend, or even a complete stranger.
+How would you like to step outside of yourself and give something to someone else that is really worthwhile -- the power to make him or her feel special?
+The focus here is not on dating, romances or marriages-- even though these five tips can be used in those relationships as well.
+The purpose of my advice is to give you five tips you can use to make someone feel special, whether that someone is a family member, relative, friend, or even a complete stranger.

 Also refrain from asking the question "Have we met?" -- especially if the person knows your name.
 You can simply say "Nice to see you again!" instead of implying that you have forgotten the person's name by asking this question.

 When talking to someone or even passing them on the street, in a hallway, mall, grocery store or other places, smile and give the person eye contact.
 The simple act of your eyes meeting theirs will send a signal that you value meeting or seeing them.
 Remember, do not stare at the other person as this can become uncomfortable, and rather unnerving.
 Use eye contact, but use it moderately.
 When you look (not stare) at someone in their eyes, you are acknowledging their presence and letting them know what they are saying is important to you.